 Improving Anaerobic Ability: Sprints

 Usain Bolt is famous for his ability to dash and smash through records with top-speed.
 Sprinting is his forte, and he knows it.
-Unlike distance events, sprinting is all about holding and maintaining a high speed.
+Unlike distance events, sprinting is all about holding and maintaining an exceptionally high speed.
 Pacing is not as important, but form and power is.
 The top sprinters all have incredible inhuman leg power, and athletes such as Andre De Grasse certainly focus their training around improving their short bursts of speed through strenuous exercise and sprints.

 Sprinting is a sport focused almost entirely on fast-twitch muscles, or type IIb muscle fibers.
 As the distance lengthens, your intermediate muscle fibers (type IIa) come into play.
 One of the struggles athletes have when it comes to improving their running ability is the strength of these fibers.
 Often times, a distance runner will neglect their fast-twitch muscles, and a sprinter will neglect their slow-twitch muscles.
 This can become a problem when having to recruit these fibers during a race.